 VAT

-17 percent.
-Referred to as the Antigua and Barbuda Sales Tax (ABST), the standard rate of 17 percent as of 1 January 2024 applies to the selling price of goods and services, while a lower rate of 12.5 percent applies to the hotel and accommodations sector.
+15 percent.
+Referred to as the Antigua and Barbuda Sales Tax (ABST), the standard rate is 15 percent, while a lower rate of 12.5 percent applies to the hotel and accommodations sector.
 Prescription medicines, transportation around Antigua and Barbuda, financial services, educational services, and medical services are exempt.

 Property and land taxes